 rollover.
 If you decide to launch it, note the quick right turn just

 Lichen It is an easy trail suitable for kids and beginners.
 Lava Flow is a

 very fun and non-terrifying downhill, well-planned and well-built.

 Definitely worth a visit.
 Do a couple of laps.
 If you're into downhilling,

-the combination of the 310 East and Lava Flow
+the combination of the Green Hollow and Lava Flow

 makes just over 4 miles of great riding that you can reach with a shuttle.

 Nearby, you'll find the C Trail.
 You can

 connect the bottom of Lichen It to the C Trail by bike if you backtrack to 191 and take the paved

 line on the right.
 Right is way more fun!